-- Michael is a composer at Wavepaths, a platform providing music experiences for and as psychedelic therapy
+- Composer at Wavepaths, a platform providing music experiences for and as psychedelic therapy

 - Meditation Teacher at Springboard Studio

-- Artist in Residence and teacher at Village of Arts and Humanities and BEEP at Temple University Boyer College of Music
+- Artist in Residence and teacher at Village of Arts and Humanities, The Fidget Space, and BEEP at Temple University Boyer College of Music

-- Supported and Presented by American Composers Forum
+- Supported and Presented by the American Composers Forum

-- Webmaster and Podcast Producer for Science and Nonduality
+- Podcast Producer, Host, and Blog editor for Science and Nonduality